openedx/edx-documentation/en_us/install_operations/source/installation/analytics/start_analytics.rst

 .. _Starting the Open edX Analytics Developer Stack:

 #################################################
-Starting the Open edX Analytics Developer Stack
+Starting Open edX Analytics Devstack
 #################################################

 This section describes how to start the Open edX Analytics developer